Traversing combinatorial 0/1-polytopes via optimization: Genlex order

 \begin{lemma} Let $L$ and~$L'$ be two orderings of~$X\seq\{0,1\}^n$.
 If $L$ is genlex, then we have $c(L)\leq c(L')$.
 This inequality is strict if $L'$ is not genlex. \end{lemma}

 Lemma~\ref{lem:genlex-optimal} implies in particular that all genlex orderings of~$X$ have the same cost.

-\begin{proof} Let $L'$ be any ordering, and assume w.l.o.g.\ that $L'=A0,B1,C0,D$, where the sequences $A,B,C$ are nonempty, but $D$ may be empty, i.e., the last bit changes at least twice in~$L$.
+\begin{proof} Let $L'$ be an arbitrary ordering that is not genlex, i.e., there is a suffix~$bx$ with $b\in\{0,1\}$ such that the strings with suffix~$bx$ do not appear consecutively in~$L'$.
+We first consider the case that~$x=\varepsilon$, i.e., in~$L'$ the last bit changes at least twice, w.l.o.g.\ from~$0$ to~$1$ and then back to~$0$ (and possibly again after that).
+We thus have $L'=A0,B1,C0,D$, where the sequences $A,B,C$ are nonempty, but $D$ may be empty.
 Furthermore, we choose the subsequence~$C$ maximally, i.e., if $D$ is nonempty, then its first bitstring ends with~1.
 Consider the sequence $L:=A0,C0,B1,D$, obtained from~$L'$ by swapping the order of the blocks $B1$ and~$C0$.
 If $D$ is empty, then $c(L)<c(L')$, as the transition to the first bitstring of~$C0$ costs~$n$ in~$L'$ but strictly less in~$L$.
 If $D$ is nonempty, then we also have $c(L)<c(L')$, as the transition to the first bitstring of~$D$ costs~$n$ in~$L'$ but strictly less in~$L$.
-We can repeatedly apply such exchange operations to reduce the total cost until the resulting ordering is genlex.
+We can repeatedly apply such exchange operations to reduce the total cost until the last bit changes at most once.
+It remains to consider the case that $x\neq\varepsilon$, in which case the exchange operations discussed before are applied to the subsequence of~$L'$ with the common suffix~$x$, and they are performed until the resulting ordering is genlex.

 Note that if $L$ is a genlex ordering, then $c(L)=c(L^{0-})+c(L^{1-})+n$, where the $+n$ comes from the transition between the two blocks~$L^0$ and~$L^1$.
-By induction this implies that all genlex orderings have the same cost.
+By induction on~$n$ this implies that all genlex orderings have the same cost.

 Combining these two arguments proves the lemma. \end{proof}

 The next two lemmas capture further important properties of genlex orderings.